gca-research-group/tee-morello-performance-experiments/README.md

 However, the results revealed unexpected behaviour: memory consumption increased consistently only until approximately 3,800 attestable replicas consumed 14,582.5 MB.
 After this point, memory consumption began to decrease as the number of attestable replicas continued to rise.
 The final data point shows that 8,991 attestable replicas consumed 13,066.4 MB, or roughly 76% of the total memory.

-We did not expect the behaviours exhibited by the blue line of Figure 3.
+We did not expect the behaviours exhibited by the blue line of Fig. 3.
 We have no sound explanation for it.
 These preliminary results highlight an area for further exploration.
 Additionally, the analysis of the time required to wipe the memory of the attestable replicas remains pending.